ThoSe1990/cppDatabase/README.md

 ![architecture](./img/architecture.png)

+## Build

-To build and run pre-install the libraries.
+To build and pre-install boost and protobuf.
 On Linux systems run following commands:

 ```bash
 #boost